ShadowKing47/TDRF/README.md

 Step 1.
 Clone the repo
 Step 2.
 Install required Libraries using the following command : pip install ipykernel django djangorestframework tensorflow pandas numpy scikit-learn
-Step 3.Open powershell and run command : python manage.py runserver Step 4.Use the link " http://127.0.0.1:8000/api/timeseries/predict/ " in Postman and Select 'POST' method
+Step 3.Open powershell and run command : python manage.py runserver step 5.In views.py/timeseries/myproject , mention the location for the following files : timeseries.h5, scaler.pkl
+Step 4.Use the link " http://127.0.0.1:8000/api/timeseries/predict/ " in Postman and Select 'POST' method
 Step 5.Use the Following input to generate the prediction for next timestamp